corrode/corrode.github.io/content/blog/paradigms/index.md

   encapsulate imperative code within a limited scope.
 * **Prioritize readability and maintainability.** Regardless of your chosen paradigm, always write code that's straightforward and easy to maintain.
-It benefits not only your future self but also your colleagues who might work on the same codebase.
+It benefits not only your future self, but also your colleagues who might work on the same codebase.
+Always write code as if a good friend will have to maintain it.

 Lastly, avoid bias towards any particular paradigm.
 Don't prematurely optimize for performance at the cost of readability.
 The real bottleneck